zmandel/dailybot/setup/readme.md

 3. Download the flow package from [Releases](https://github.com/zmandel/dailybot/releases) for your language, then import it from Microsoft Power Automate [Import Package](https://learn.microsoft.com/en-us/power-automate/export-import-flow-non-solution#import-a-flow).
 You may also generate your own "zip" package using the [source](https://github.com/zmandel/dailybot/tree/main/flow) and an optional custom language [translation](https://github.com/zmandel/dailybot/tree/main/translations).
 During import, it will guide you to create the necessary connections to Teams, Excel online and so on.

 4. Edit the flow and fill-in the numbered steps at the top, following the instructions inside each step.
+   Important: do not use the "new designer" to avoid [this bug](https://community.powerplatform.com/forums/thread/details/?threadid=acdfd5ed-d449-ef11-a317-6045bdeef8e9).
     - **0 Define Recurrence**: Customize the time-zone, hour to run.
     - **1 Define email to send daily summary**: leave empty for none
     - **2 Define URL of channel to post**: this is your "channel 1" URL.
 Copy from "Copy Link to Channel" in the Teams Channel to post the daily.
 Starts with "https<span>://teams.microsoft.com/l/channel/..."